Search

 Worthless Brand Values

-Visit any FTSE 500 company and ask the first 10 employees you meet about their brand.
+Visit any Fortune 500 company and ask the first 10 employees you meet about their brand.
 Not one, barring the brand manager (if you are lucky), will have a clue what values or positioning they should be delivering to customers.
-Their attention and potential support was lost long ago when a sea of circles, triangles and keyholes containing brand personalities, traits, values and attributes washed over the heads of an unsuspecting workforce.

 A correlation exists between the brevity of a brand's positioning and its potential to succeed.
 That success hinges on ensuring that the positioning is not only tight, but right.
 It is hard to know whether your positioning statement is right, but it is far easier to determine whether it is wrong.